gomods/athens/docs/content/walkthrough.md

-Since we didn't provide any specific configuration the proxy is using in-memory storage, which is only suitable for trying out the proxy for a short period of time, as you will quickly run out of memory and the cache doesn't persist between restarts.
+Since we didn't provide any specific configuration the proxy is using in-memory storage, which is only suitable for trying out the proxy for a short period of time, as you will quickly run out of memory and the storage doesn't persist between restarts.

 Next, you will need to enable the [Go Modules](https://github.com/golang/go/wiki/Modules)